jito-foundation/restaking/docs/_ncn/00_implementation.md

 #### 4. NCN program

-The NCN Program is the core on-chain component of the system.
+The NCN Program is the core onchain component of the system.
 It's the smart contract that NCN developers build and deploy.
 Its main responsibilities are:

 1. Storing the global configuration parameters for the NCN instance.
 2. Maintaining the registry of participating vaults and supported token types.